 Not even neuroscience can close this gap, despite all the fascinating lessons it has been teaching us in recent decades about our brains, including how they process sense-data.
 For neuroscience is like any other empirical science: its evidence comes from the senses, the same range of colors, sounds, and textures that constitute all our other observations.

-Part Two of this essay: “Premodernism of the Future” will be published tomorrow.
+Read Part Two of this essay: “Premodernism of the Future,” here.

 Patrick Lee Miller is a philosopher teaching at Duquesne University, in Pittsburgh, Pennsylvania.
 He is the author of Becoming God: Pure Reason in Early Greek Philosophy (Bloomsbury, 2012), and co-editor of Introductory Readings in Ancient Greek and Roman Philosophy (Hackett, 2015).
 His recent philosophical writing uses Platonism to address current problems such as gender, sexuality, child psychology, pedagogy, virtual-reality, spirituality, indecision, honesty, and liberal government.
 His faculty page can be found here.